hruntov/telegram_rtorrent_handler/README.md

 # Telegram Bot for RTorrent

-A Telegram bot that handles file uploads and takes screenshots of RTorrent window.
+A Telegram bot that handles file uploads to different folders and takes screenshots of RTorrent session.

+## Features
+- Upload files to specific folders (Movies, Series, Other)
+- Take screenshots of RTorrent screen session
+- User authorization
+- Custom keyboard interface

 ## Configuration